julioclerio/ml_admission_prediction/README.md

 ### Exploratory Data Analysis

-We analyze the feature distributions and their relationships to the chances of admission.
+I analyze the feature distributions and their relationships to the chances of admission.

 ### Modeling

-We utilize the following machine learning models for classification:
+I utilize the following machine learning models for classification:

 - RandomForestClassifier
 - Decision Tree